-Humans are social beings with instincts and social traits that have been developed through what we call social proof and peer pressure.
-Social proof happens when we treat our social environment as a source of information and integrate it into our behaviours, thinking and beliefs.
-On the other side, peer pressure happens when we conform to the standard norms to be accepted within a group.
+Let’s start with some theory.
+Humans are social beings with instincts and social traits developed through social proof and peer pressure.
+Social proof happens when we treat our social environment as a source of information and integrate it into our behaviours, thinking and beliefs, and peer pressure when we conform to the standard norms as a tool to be accepted within a group.

-Once this is understood and you have analyzed how these patterns are present in your audience, you can now have a look at the identification form.
-This is a bit more tricky to perceive and looks at how humans, like Alba, will change their behaviour and beliefs to match those of who she identifies with, not out of pressure, not out of social proof, but as an act of self-expression and group membership.
+The identification form looks at how humans, like Alba, will change their behaviour and beliefs to match those with whom she identifies, not out of pressure, not out of social proof, but as an act of self-expression and group membership.

 **Note this is the fourth article of a series to be published around Behaviour Change.
-Stay tuned and don’t miss out on the upcoming articles!
+Stay tuned for the upcoming articles!